 Note that when dBm mode level control is selected, the trim level is entered as dBm but the tolerance remains a linear percentage of the actual voltage, not the logarithmic dBm measure.

 8 Output control

-The output for the signal generator is digitally synthesised at an update rate of 11.52Msamples/s.
-This gives very good sinewave waveform, even at 1MHz, while preserving very accurate frequency control.
-Output filtering removes the stepped effect of the sampling.
+The output for the signal generator is digitally synthesised at an update rate of 150Msamples/s.
+With the output filtering, this gives a good sinewave waveform, even at 35MHz, while preserving very accurate frequency control.